dokmetas/gcp_k8s_multi_node/README.md

-# Terraform on Google Cloud
+# Setup k8s cluster @ Google Cloud
-Terraform code to create control plane and worker nodes for k8s using kubeadm.
+Terraform code to create control plane and worker nodes for k8s.
+Ansible playbooks are utilized to install and configure k8s cluster using kubeadm.

 ## Create CP and Worker node VMs